-Ask Keri: Lately I’ve been really overwhelmed and stressed — and it’s been affecting my sleep.
+Ask Keri: Lately I’ve been really overwhelmed and stressed, and it’s been affecting my sleep.
 What is your bedtime routine?
 Do you have any tips to sleep better?

 Keri says: Getting quality shut-eye is essential and impacts every aspect of your life.
 If you sleep more, you’ll make smarter food choices, have the energy for all the things you need to do at home, and it will likely boost your mood.
 Sounds great, but it’s not always that easy, right?
 I hear you.
 I’m not a good sleeper.
 I have to work on this pillar to be just average at it.

 There are a number of studies showing a consistent bedtime routine can increase sleep duration and sleep quality.
-My day is non stop (which many of you can relate to, I’m sure!), so a solid evening routine is really important for me to wind down.
+My day is non-stop (which many of you can relate to, I’m sure), so a solid evening routine is really important for me to wind down.
 Sleep is something I make sure to prioritize.

 I am going to walk you though my evening to hopefully inspire you to set up a routine of your own.

-Then, since I go to bed before my kids these days—I’ll go in and talk to each of them and say goodnight.
+Then, since I go to bed before my kids these days, I’ll go in and talk to each of them and say goodnight.

 The setting of your room can set the tone for a good night’s rest.
 Try and minimize external noise (white noise helps), keep the room dark and turn off your phone.
 Better yet, move it away from your bed to limit distractions (I’m still working on this one).
 Ideally, my room is super organized (which helps me sleep).
 I also use lavender in my diffuser and have the temperature set to 68 degrees.
-A recent study found that bedroom temperature affected sleep quality more than external noise.
+A recent study found that bedroom temperature affects sleep quality more than external noise.

 I write lists when wrapping up my day and then again before bed.
 This helps take things off my mind before trying to relax.
 Writing to-dos and organizing is always helpful for me.
 And that includes writing down what is causing me stress, too.
 I like to think of it as putting my thoughts to bed.